 MORE TIPS FOR INCORPORATING FASHION INTO YOUR SELF-CARE ROUTINES

 Once you've decluttered your wardrobe and promised never to wear anything that makes you feel anything less than amazing, you can start creating a wardrobe you love.
 Simplify your style by choosing well, buying less, and being conscious of fast fashion.
 Adopt new shopping habits by choosing quality over quantity -- No more cheap ill-fitting clothing!
 No more tops that shrink in the wash!
 No more shoes that pinch! -- and invest in creating a capsule wardrobe of useful pieces that work together.
 Learn to invest in timeless silhouettes in classic pieces that will never go out of fashion.

 While some styles are a statement on their own, like our Sasha raglan sleeve dress, accessories add a personal flair to any outfit.
-Opt for simple gold accessories to subtly upgrade a floral print drses, or choose a statement necklace or statement earrings with a monochrome look from our CAxLZ Classics Collection.
+Opt for simple gold accessories to subtly upgrade a floral print dress, or choose a statement necklace or statement earrings with a monochrome look.